Asics Weightlifting Shoes Review 2017

 Asics Lift Trainer Review

 Asics Lift Trainer is the cross training shoe that somehow made the leap into the world of top Olympic weightlifting footwear without breaking a sweat.
 It's lightweight construction, classic Oly footwear characteristics and surprising performance make it a weightlifting shoe to be reckoned with.
-It may not win a slew of styling awards but at about $120 it’s a genuine alternative to the elite shoes
+It may not win a slew of styling awards but it’s a genuine alternative to the elite shoes

 The Lift Trainer is a well designed platform for serious lifting that features: